 ''You have a wonderful city, wonderful republic.
 And I'm sure there are a lot of people who support one of the main ideas of my programme.
 Along with alternation of power and independent judiciary, it is federalism.
 This means more freedom for different regions, more freedom for Tatarstan.
 Because we shouldn't dictate from Moscow whether your children need to learn the Tatar language or not.
 It's a decision that should be taken at local, regional level.
-I want you here to decide your life for yourself, your budget should fill differently and not go to Moscow.
+I want you here to decide your life for yourself, your budget should be filled differently and not go to Moscow.
 I believe that federalism is the basis of our future modern Russia.
-Yes, we are one big country, but we are all different and some things must differ from region to region,'' Sobchak immediately addressed to her audience, after announcing technical details.
+Yes, we are one big country, but we are all different and some things should differ from region to region,'' Sobchak immediately addressed to her audience after announcing technical details.

 Sobchak is not against Grudinin

-''Kinda'' elections and the relationshipsd with Kadyrov
+''Kinda'' election and the relationship with Kadyrov